mlize/AMS-512-Python/README.md

 # AMS-512-Python
-A personal learning project in collaboration with El Mehdi Ainasse, to translate Robert Frey's AMS 512 Mathematica notebooks into python notebooks.
+A personal learning project in collaboration with El Mehdi Ainasse and Marlon Gomes, to translate Robert Frey's AMS 512 Mathematica notebooks into python notebooks.

 Disclaimer: